Click0910/level-task/README.md

     "batch_size": 2000
 }
 ```
-This will process the data from the db that hasn't processed before and make the inference.
+This will process the data from the db that was seed and hasn't processed before and make the inference.

 ### Process new ticket.